LAB02-Research/DeepL-Translator/README.md

 ### Credits and Licensing

-Thanks to DeepL for provided such a great translation services!
+Thanks to DeepL for provided such a great translation service!

 This project uses various opensource projects, please consult their individual licensing if you plan to use any of their code.